 This should definitely be on your list of things to do in Cluj-Napoca.
 In fact, we suggest you do it before visiting the city.
 You’ll get the best view from an old fortification point known as Cetatuia that dates from the time of the Habsburg Empire.
 The fortification was built in 1735, on q taller hill outside the city, as a strategic point of defense and observation.

 Catch the sunrise from Cetatuia for some great photos of Cluj-Napoca.

-Photo by Eduard Benedek
+Photo credits Eduard Benedek

 Spending an evening at the National Theater or the Romanian Opera will be one of your favorite things to do in Cluj-Napoca if you enjoy cultural events.
-Across the street, in Avram Iancu Square, you’ll see the Metropolitan Cathedral, built between 1920 to 1930, the third largest cathedral in Romania and a symbol of the Orthodox Church in Transylvania.
+Across the street, in Avram Iancu Square, you’ll see the Metropolitan Cathedral, built between 1920 to 1930, the third-largest cathedral in Romania and a symbol of the Orthodox Church in Transylvania.

 Check the events schedule on www.operacluj.ro

 Unirii Square is the central attraction of the city and the place where you can find the second largest Gothic church in Romania.
 The construction of Saint Michael Church began in the 14th century and the monument remains until today one of the most impressive in the country.
 The church is guarded by the statue of Matias Corvin, one of the greatest rulers of the Hungarian Kingdom, the son of Ioan of Hunedoara, a true hero of the anti-Ottoman wars.

 You can discover more about the two princes at Corvin Castle.